Sedation Dentistry – El Reno, OK

 Are you delaying treatment you need or want?
 Terrified to pick up the phone to schedule because of painful procedures in the past?
 Have trouble gagging or getting numb?
 Overwhelmed by thoughts of repeated visits to the dentist?
 Experiencing dental pain?
 Looking to smile again with confidence?
 If you answered yes to one or more of the questions above, you are not alone.
-Fortunately, you have come to the right place in El Reno for sedation dentistry and restorative dentistry.
+Fortunately, you have come to the right place for relaxing sedation dentistry in El Reno, OK.

 - Experience high fear

 - Have had traumatic dental experiences in the past

 - have difficulty becoming numb

 - suffer from a very bad gag reflex